rsksmart/devportal/docs/02-developers/04-quickstart/dynamic-starter-kit.md

 5. **Viem**:

     * `viem` provides an easy way to interact with smart contracts on the Rootstock blockchain.
     This library will be used to connect to Rootstock and make contract calls.

 :::warning[Warning]
-This is a starter kit designed for hackathons and rapid prototyping.
+This is a starter kit designed for rapid prototyping.
 It is intended for educational and experimental purposes only.
 Use it at your own risk, and ensure thorough testing before deploying in production environments.

 :::